-The different types of Project Management Life Cycle are,
+Here are the different types of Project Management Life Cycle

 1. Predictive Life Cycle / Waterfall Model / Fully Plan Driven Life Cycle